richardschembri/CsvHelper/pages/home.md

 # CsvHelper

 A library for reading and writing CSV files.
 Extremely fast, flexible, and easy to use.
 Supports reading and writing of custom class objects.
+CSV helper implements [RFC 4180](https://tools.ietf.org/html/rfc4180).
+By default, it's very conservative in its writing, but very liberal in its reading.
+There is a large set of configuration that can be done to change how reading and writing behaves, giving you the ability read/write non-standard files also.

 ## Installation